Near Threatened

 The number one cause of an animal being threatened is habitat loss.
 Other causes can include changes to their habitat, the introduction of harmful invasive species, pollution, and the unchecked spread of non-native diseases.

-The American Guinea Hog has a thin, wiry black coat that doesn't cover much of their skin, making them sensitive to the sun.
-To protect themselves, they often roll in the mud, which helps shield them from the sun and pesky bugs.
-These pigs have large, upright ears covered in hair that keep dirt and insects out while they root around in the ground with their snouts for tasty treats.
-Their flexible snouts are perfect for foraging, allowing them to dig up delicious food.
-Sometimes called wild boars, American Guinea Hogs are friendly and playful, making them fun animals to watch!
+The American Guinea Hog has a thin, wiry black coat that leaves their skin sensitive to the sun.
+To protect themselves, they often roll in mud, which shields them from the sun and insects.
+With large, upright ears covered in hair, they keep dirt and bugs out while foraging for food.
+Their flexible snouts are excellent for digging up tasty treats.

-These birds have beautifully patterned feathers that provide excellent camouflage, making them hard to spot in their natural habitat.
-Their feathers come in shades of brown, tan, rust, and black, blending perfectly with the environment.
-Male birds stand out with a striking black-and-white head pattern, while females have a softer look with a tan throat and eyebrows.
-This unique coloring not only helps them stay hidden from predators but also adds to their charm, making them a lovely sight when you can catch a glimpse of them!
+Northern Bobwhite Quails have beautifully patterned feathers in shades of brown, tan, rust, and black, providing excellent camouflage in their natural habitat.
+Males feature a striking black-and-white head pattern, while females have a softer appearance with a tan throat and eyebrows.
+This unique coloring helps them evade predators and adds to their charm, making them a delightful sight when spotted!